Jake-parkers/ionic-rave/readme.md

 $ npm install --save @ionic-native/in-app-browser
 ```
 4. [Add the module to your AppModule](https://ionicframework.com/docs/native/#Add_Plugins_to_Your_App_Module)
 5. **Ensure** that you have set up a redirect url to handle the response sent from rave.
-See [here](https://medium.com/@jake_parkers/3d-secure-guidelines-9e17f9a6cf32) for guide lines on how to set up your redirect url
+See [here](https://medium.com/@jake_parkers/3d-secure-guidelines-9e17f9a6cf32) for guidelines on how to set up your redirect url
 5. See Usage